 As mentioned in \cref{intro}, we will be using different signed permutations, which we call `threshold permutations', to represent labeled threshold graphs.
 Though it would be more accurate to called them `threshold signed permutations', we drop the term `signed' for convenience.
 These are defined as follows:

-\begin{definition} A threshold permutation of size $n$ is a signed permutation on $[n]$ that satisfies the following conditions: \begin{enumerate} \item The first number is less than the second. \item If the first number is $1$, it is assigned a $-$ve sign. \item If the first number is not $1$, the second number is assigned a $-$ve sign. \item Any number that is assigned a $+$ve sign is larger than the number before it. \end{enumerate} \end{definition}
+\begin{definition} A threshold permutation of size $n$ is a signed permutation on $[n]$ that satisfies the following conditions: \begin{enumerate} \item The first number is less than the second. \item If the first number is $1$, it is assigned a $-$ sign. \item If the first number is not $1$, the second number is assigned a $-$ sign. \item Any number that is assigned a $+$ sign is larger than the number before it. \end{enumerate} \end{definition}

 We show that threshold permutations correspond to labeled threshold graphs by exhibiting a bijection between them and threshold pairs in standard form.
-Given a threshold pair in standard form $(\pi,w)$, we associate a threshold permutation with same underlying permutation as follows: \begin{enumerate} \item For every $\pi_i$ where $i > 2$, we assign the sign $+$ve if $w_{i-1}=w_i$ and a $-$ve sign otherwise. \item If $\pi_1 \neq 1$, the sign of $\pi_1$ remains the same and a $-$ve sign is assigned to $\pi_2$. \item If $\pi_1 =1$, $\pi_2$ is assigned the sign $w_1$ and $\pi_1=1$ is assigned a $-$ve sign. \end{enumerate}
+Given a threshold pair in standard form $(\pi,w)$, we associate a threshold permutation with the same underlying permutation as follows: \begin{enumerate} \item For every $\pi_i$ where $i > 2$, we assign the sign $+$ if $w_{i-1}=w_i$ and a $-$ sign otherwise. \item If $\pi_1 \neq 1$, the sign of $\pi_1$ remains the same and a $-$ sign is assigned to $\pi_2$. \item If $\pi_1 =1$, $\pi_2$ is assigned the sign $w_1$ and $\pi_1=1$ is assigned a $-$ sign. \end{enumerate}

 \begin{example} \begin{enumerate} \item The threshold pair in standard form given by $\overset{-}{2}\ \overset{-}{3}\ \overset{-}{5}\ \overset{+}{1}\ \overset{+}{4}\ \overset{-}{6}$ has corresponding threshold permutation $\overset{-} 2 \ \overset{-} 3\ \overset{+} 5\ \overset{-} 1\ \overset{+} 4\ \overset{-} 6$. \item The threshold pair in standard form given by $\overset{+}{1}\ \overset{+}{3}\ \overset{-}{2}\ \overset{-}{5}\ \overset{+}{4}\ \overset{+}{6}\ \overset{+}{7}$ has corresponding threshold permutation $\overset{-} 1\ \overset{+} 3\ \overset{-} 2\ \overset{+} 5\ \overset{-} 4\ \overset{+} 6\ \overset{+} 7$. \end{enumerate} \end{example}